rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

 - There SHALL be a `voteSignaling` method that allows voting on signaling proposals with delegated vote power for `signaling_phase1_time` days after the proposal's `blockNumber`.
 It SHALL  emit an event with `voteChoice` and have the following parameters:
 	- `proposalID`: ID of the proposal to vote on
 	- `voteChoice`: calldata encoding the vote
-	- `veto`: whether the voter wants to veto the proposal or not
 	- `votingPower`: Total delegated voting power for the voter at the proposal block
 	- `nodeIndex`:  The index of the node voting
 	- `witness`: A merkle proof into the network voting power tree proving the supplied voting power is correct
 - There SHALL be an `overrideVoteSignaling` method that allows voting on signaling proposals with a node's vote power for `signaling_phase2_time` days, starting `signaling_phase1_time` days after the proposal's `blockNumber`.
 It SHALL  emit an event with `voteChoice` and have the following parameters:
 	- `proposalID`: ID of the proposal to vote on
 	- `voteChoice`: calldata encoding the vote
-	- `veto`: whether the voter wants to veto the proposal or not
-- If `proposal.veto.quorum` percent of the vote power voted to veto a proposal, the proposal bond of the proposer SHALL be burned.

 ## Rationale